What Are AI Agents and How Are They Different From Chatbots?

 }

-10 million+ requests per minute — the same infrastructure patterns apply to agent orchestration at scale.
-For more on RAG-powered agents, see our
+Our team has tested examination systems at 10 million+ requests per minute, and the same infrastructure patterns carry straight over to agent orchestration at scale.
+For more on RAG-powered agents, read our RAG pipeline architecture guide.

 How to Choose Between Claude, GPT, and Gemini for Agents?